uurcelikk/End-to-End-Text-Summarization-with-AWS-Deployment-and-GitHub-Actions/README.md

 # End-to-end Text Summarization Project

-This repository contains code and configurations for an end-to-end Text Summarization project.
+This repository contains code and configurations for an End-to-End Text Summarization with AWS Deployment and GitHub Actions.

 ## Getting Started